SeaForeEx/metro-gnome/README.md

 I tested start/stop functionality to understand oscillator lifecycle management.
 Key learning: oscillators must be stored in a variable to be stopped later - you can only stop an oscillator you've maintained a reference to.

+---

+## Building the Metronome Functionality

+Once I connected to the Web Audio API and achieved start/stop functionality, I focused on creating a steady beat.
+I decided to hardcode a 4/4 time signature at 120 BPM before connecting the user inputs to the metronome.

+I researched Web Audio API timing and found an authoritative article that not only broke down the issues with creating browser-based metronomes but also provided an elegant solution combining JavaScript intervals and Web Audio API.

+Chris Wilson's ["A Tale of Two Clocks"](https://www.html5rocks.com/en/tutorials/audio/scheduling/) explains that while Web Audio API provides precise timing through its audio clock, users cannot directly interact with it for controls.
+Although users can interact with JavaScript timers (setTimeout, setInterval), these aren't 100% accurate due to other computations happening on the main thread.

+The solution: allow users to interact with the Web Audio API AudioContext through a setInterval function that uses a scheduler to set up each beat in the future.

+### The Code

+### Breaking It Down